Guerreros de Autlán

-Guerreros de Autlán, formerly named Atlético Cocula, is a football club that plays in the Liga TDP.
-It is based in Autlán, Mexico.
-Since 2025–26 season the team will play in the Liga Premier de México.
+Club Guerreros de Autlán is a Mexican professional football club based in Autlán, Jalisco.
+It competes in Premier A, the intermediate branch of the Liga Premier de México, the third tier of Mexican football, and plays its home matches at the Unidad Deportiva Chapultepec.
+Founded in 2002 as Club Deportivo Autlán, the club was dissolved in 2008 and refounded in 2023 under its current name but registered as Atlético Cocula.
+In 2025, the franchise has been registered under its official name.

 History

-The team first appeared in 2002 under the name Club Deportivo Autlán.
-In the 2004 Apertura Tournament, the club won the Tercera División championship, and was the runner–up in the Segunda División.
-In 2008 the team was dissolved after selling its place in the Segunda División to C.D.
+The club first appeared in the 2002 under the name of Club Deportivo Autlán, it participated in the Segunda División de México and finished as runners-up in the Apertura 2004, while their affiliate B team finished as champions of the Tercera División de México in the same year (Apertura 2004).
+In 2008, the team was dissolved after selling its place in the Segunda División to C.D.
 Oro.
-In 2014, the team returned to competition for a brief period in the Third Division, before being dissolved the following year.
+In 2014, the team returned to competition for a brief period in the Tercera División, before being dissolved the following year.

-After eight years of inactivity, the team was re-established on February 28, 2023, now under the name Guerreros de Autlán, and registered in the Liga TDP, the fourth tier of Mexican football.
+After eight years of inactivity, the team was re-established on February 28, 2023, now under the name Guerreros de Autlán, and registered in the Tercera División de México, the fourth tier of Mexican football.
 However, due to regulatory issues, the team competed officially under the name Atlético Cocula, the franchise it leased to participate in the professional football.

-On May 25, 2025, the team was promoted to the Liga Premier de México after defeating C.F.
-Cadereyta in the regional semi–finals.
+On May 25, 2025, the team was promoted to the Liga Premier-Serie A after defeating C.F.
+Cadereyta in the Zona B semifinals.
 The team had finished the regular season in first place in its group and had previously eliminated Atlético Tesistán, Charales de Chapala, and Tapatíos Soccer.
+Guerreros de Autlán, registered under the name Atlético Cocula, finished as champions of Zona B after defeating Gorilas de Juanacatlán in the zone final, but finished as runners-up in the Tercera División de México after losing the final to Héroes de Zaci.

-On June 27, 2025 the name Guerreros de Autlán was officially recognized by the Mexican Football Federation and its affiliated leagues, abandoning the old name Atlético Cocula.
+On June 27, 2025, the name Guerreros de Autlán was officially recognized by the Mexican Football Federation and its affiliated leagues, abandoning the old name Atlético Cocula.